UTARSL1/chst-chatbot-v1/public/manuals/admin-user-manual.md

-# CHST Chatbot - Admin/Chairperson Manual
+# CHST AI Agent - Admin/Chairperson Manual

 ## Welcome, Administrator!

-This comprehensive manual is designed for **Chairpersons and Administrators** of the CHST Chatbot system.
+This comprehensive manual is designed for **Chairpersons and Administrators** of the CHST AI Agent system.
 It covers all user features, administrative dashboard functions, technical architecture, and maintenance procedures.

 ---